-Preclinical summary.
-In contrast to certain competitor PD-L1 x 4-1BB bispecific antibodies, TJ-L14B did not induce cytokine release (including IL-6 and TNF- α) up to 0.83 mg/ml, which corresponded to a human equivalent dose of 15 mg/kg.
+Preclinical Safety.
+In contrast to certain competitor PD-L1 x 4-1BB bispecific antibodies, TJ-L14B did not induce cytokine release (including IL-6 and TNF- $\alpha$ ) up to 0.83 mg/ml, which corresponded to a human equivalent dose of 15 mg/kg.
 Animal PK and toxicity studies have also been completed.
 Results of these studies indicate that the NOAEL was 15 mg/kg/dose.
 This dose was also considered the highest non-severely toxic dose.
 A starting dose of 0.7 mg is proposed for the first-in-human (FIH) study.
 There is a >3000-fold safety margin between the proposed FIH dose and the nonclinical safety assessment studies including in vitro cytokine release assays and GLP toxicology studies.

-TJ-L14B is being developed first for oncology indications in the U.S. An IND approval has been obtained from the U.S. FDA for a FIH, open-label, multicenter, multidose, dose escalation and expansion monotherapy study, which will assess safety, tolerability, PK, PD and preliminary efficacy in adult patients with any progressive locally advanced (unresectable) or metastatic solid tumors.
-Specific oncology indication(s) will be confirmed further.
-TJ-L14B will be administered IV on day 1 and day 15 of a 4-week treatment cycle.
-The first patient was dosed in April 2021.
+TJ-L14B is being developed first for oncology indications in the U.S. An IND approval has been obtained from the U.S. FDA for an FIH, open-label, multicenter, multidose, dose-escalation, and expansion monotherapy study, which will assess safety, tolerability, PK, PD and preliminary efficacy in adult patients with any progressive locally advanced (unresectable) or metastatic solid tumors.
+The dose-escalation trial is being conducted by our partner ABL Bio.
+More data are being generated as the trial progresses.